SEP/SIMPLE

 Employer Type: employers with 100 employees or less

-A SIMPLE IRA plan lets your employees earning at least $5,000 defer compensation, and offers catch up contributions for those age 50 or older.
-SIMPLE plans allow for pretax contributions and tax deferred investing with no discrimination testing and no plan administrative fees.
+A SIMPLE IRA plan lets your employees earning at least $5,000 defer compensation, and offers catch-up contributions for those age 50 or older.
+SIMPLE plans allow for employee salary deferrals on a pre-tax basis, with Roth salary deferrals available if adopted by the employer and reflected in plan terms (employee and employer contributions subject to annual IRS limits).
+SIMPLE plans also provide tax deferred investing with no discrimination testing or plan administrative fees.
 For the most up-to-date tax contribution information, please visit our Tax Center.

 For more Information on setting up a SEP or SIMPLE Plan, contact us at 800.747.5164, option 3.

-Services offered through Security Distributors, a subsidiary of Security Benefit Corporation (Security Benefit).
+Services offered through Security Distributors, an indirect subsidiary of SBL Holdings, Inc. (Security Benefit).